September 9, 2020

 To meet the criteria of a felony, the abuser must have infringed a clear legal duty and exhibited conduct that, in all likelihood, would cause serious physical harm or even death.
 Misdemeanor charges can result from less severe situations, where the elder’s life or health was threatened, but to a lesser degree.
 In conclusion, the DA will make the decision based on the individual circumstances of the case.

-If you suspect that you or a loved one is a victim of elder abuse, and your suspicions are met with clear evidence of harm, we invite you to contact us at 888-288-0091 or through our website.
+If you suspect that you or a loved one is a victim of elder abuse, and your suspicions are met with clear evidence of harm, we invite you at our Senior Neglect Attorney in Los Angeles.
+You can contact us at 888-288-0091 or through our website.
 You need all the help you can to get financial compensation and make the guilty party legally responsible for their crimes.